SaketGupte/ci-runners/README.md

 **Note:** For new tools, please, create an issue and get an approval from us to add this tool to the image before creating the pull request.

-## Updates to virtual environments
-*Cadence*

-We typically deploy weekly updates to the software on the virtual environments.
-For some tools, we always install the latest at the time of the deployment; for others, we pin the tool to specific version(s).

-*Following Along / Change Notifications*

-* **High Impact Changes** (ex. breaking changes, new or deprecated environments) will be posted to the GitHub Changelog on our [blog](https://github.blog/changelog/) and on [twitter](https://twitter.com/GHchangelog).
-Low Impact changes will be pinned in this repository and marked with the [Announcement](https://github.com/actions/virtual-environments/labels/Announcement) label.
-* **Regular Weekly Rhythm** can be followed by watching [Releases](https://github.com/actions/virtual-environments/releases) to see when we generate candidate environments or deploy new ones.
-You can also track upcoming changes using the [awaiting-deployment](https://github.com/actions/virtual-environments/labels/awaiting-deployment) label.

 [ubuntu-20.04]: https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md
 [ubuntu-18.04]: https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu1804-README.md
 [ubuntu-16.04]: https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu1604-README.md